yobibytes/cdh5-pseudo-distributed-cluster-docker/README.md

 * oozie console - http://docker:11000
 * hue - http://docker:8888
 * spark history server - http://docker:18080
+(note: you can replace the boot2docker ip with a hostname like 'docker' in the hosts file.)

 ####Hue login
 You will be asked to create account during the first login.
 You can pick your prefered username and password.
 It will create home folder on HDFS and it can be used as hadoop user.